aszczecinski/optimization_mgr/db/script/initial_script/ReadMe.txt

  * After that the installation should start immediately.
 Please after
  * script execution check the logs.
 They should be created in the
  * same directory.
+ * When the database is ready, you can fill it with sample data by
+ * running the procedure available in the following path:
+ * optimization_mgr\other\skrypt_do_generowania_wpisow.sql
 **/

 /*